Fact Sheet – My Rights at Work: The Duty to Accommodate in Ontario and its Limits

 - Parker requests that they install an elevator for their disability-related needs.
 Because Parker’s employer is a small business, installing an elevator may be so costly that it causes the employer undue hardship.

-- Parker’s employer may be allowed to say no to installing an elevator if they can show undue hardship, but they are required to keep working with Parker to find another appropriate accommodation.
+- Parker’s employer may be allowed to say no to install an elevator if they can show undue hardship, but they are required to keep working with Parker to find another appropriate accommodation.

 Note: federally-regulated employment

-For employers that are federally-regulated (like the federal government, banks and air transportation companies), the Canadian Human Rights Act (the CHRA) applies instead of the Human Rights Code.
-Some of the laws are different for these kinds of employment relationships.
+For employers that are federally-regulated (like the federal government, banks and air transportation companies), the Canadian Human Rights Act (CHRA) applies instead of the Human Rights Code.
+Some of the laws are different for these types of employment relationships.

 For More Information